Online Data Migration from SQL Sources to FalkorDB

 # Continuous sync

-Optional purge modes (supported by ClickHouse and Snowflake loaders):
+Optional purge modes (supported by ClickHouse, MariaDB, MySQL, Snowflake, and SQL Server):

 # Purge full graph before loading